hashicorp/design-system/website/docs/components/breadcrumb/partials/code/component-api.md

 ## Component API

-The `Breadcrumb` component is composed by different parts, each with their own APIs:
+The breadcrumb component is composed of three different parts, each with their own APIs:

 - a main "container" (the breadcrumb itself)
 - an "item" sub-component (a single "crumb")
 - a "truncation" sub-component (a hidden list of "crumbs" that can be made visible via a toggle)

-### Breadcrumb
+### Breadcrumb container

-Here is the API for the main ("container") component:
+Here is the API for the main "container" component:

 <Doc::ComponentApi as |C|>
 <C.Property @name="itemsCanWrap" @type="boolean">
-This controls if the breadcrumb items can wrap in case they can't fit in the container width.
+This controls if the breadcrumb items can wrap in case they don't fit in the container width.
 </C.Property>
 <C.Property @name="didInsert" @type="function">
-This hook method is called when the component is inserted in the DOM. _Notice: internally we use the "did-insert" modifier from @ember/render-modifiers._
+This hook method is called when the component is inserted in the DOM. _Note: internally we use the "did-insert" modifier from `@ember/render-modifiers`._
 </C.Property>
 <C.Property @name="...attributes">
-`...attributes` spreading is supported on this component. _Notice: by default an attribute `aria-label="breadcrumbs"` is assigned to the component.
+`...attributes` spreading is supported on this component. _Note: by default an attribute `aria-label="breadcrumbs"` is assigned to the component.
 If you want to localize it you can override it passing the same attribute with a different value._
 </C.Property>
 </Doc::ComponentApi>